Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Introduction

+In practice, the assignment model is rarely completely known -- unless $\W_i$-s are assigned in the controlled experiment (\textit{e.g.}, \citet*{attanasio2012education,broda2014economic, colonnelli2022corruption})-- and has to be estimated.
+We use the insights from the known assignment setting as a building block in Section \ref{sec:dri}, where the assignment process is unknown but can be estimated consistently from the data.
+In Section \ref{sec:experiments} we use an empirical example to show how to estimate this distribution for the staggered adoption design using duration models.
+This approach is connected to \cite{shaikh2019randomization} that uses a duration model to test a sharp null hypothesis that specifies no treatment effects.
+Our general strategy of explicitly using the assignment model for estimation is directly connected to the recent literature on quasi-experimental designs (\textit{e.g.}, \cite{borusyak2022nonrandom}).
+Our results on robustness are especially appealing in such contexts because in quasi-experimental settings researchers cannot rule out the misspecification of the assignment model.

-Our focus on TWFE regression (\ref{eq:weight_reg}) is motivated by its increased popularity in economics (see \citet*{currie2020technology} for documentation on this).
-In applications, this model provides a parsimonious approximation for the baseline outcomes, allowing researchers to capture unobserved confounders and to improve the efficiency of the resulting estimator by reducing noise.
-At the same time, recent research shows that regression estimators for average treatment effects based on TWFE models might have undesirable properties, in particular, negative weights for unit-time specific treatment effects.
-These concerns are particularly salient in settings with heterogeneity in treatment effects and general assignment patterns ({\it e.g.}, \cite{de2020two,goodman2018difference,abraham2018estimating,callaway2018difference,borusyak2017revisiting}).
-Our results show that some of the concerns raised in this literature regarding negative weights disappear once we properly reweight the observations.
+Our focus on TWFE regression (\ref{eq:weight_reg}) is motivated by its increased popularity in economics \citep*{currie2020technology}.
+In applications, this model provides an effective and parsimonious approximation for the baseline outcomes, allowing researchers to capture unobserved confounders and to improve the efficiency of the resulting estimator by reducing noise.
+At the same time, recent research shows that regression estimators for average treatment effects based on TWFE models might have undesirable properties, particularly negative weights for unit-time specific treatment effects.
+These concerns are particularly salient in settings with heterogeneity in treatment effects and general assignment patterns (e.g., \citet*{de2020two,goodman2018difference,sun2021estimating,callaway2018difference,borusyak2017revisiting}).
+Our results show that the concerns raised in this literature regarding negative weights lose some of their force under random assignment, or more generally once we properly reweight the observations.